Scripter17/Platformer.py/README.txt

 	- Cut down the number of modules I'm using
 	- Add a border around the game
 Known Bugs:
+	- At the map select, the first key press isn't registered

 Changelog:
 v1.0.0 - Initial: